dalenewman/Cfg-NET/README.md

 ##Why Configure?
 We write similar programs.
 Sometimes, changing variables allows us to re-use a program.
-If we find ourselves changing the same variables often, we may choose to move the variables into a **configuration**.
+If we change the same variables often, we may move the variables into a **configuration**.

 A good configuration removes the need to alter and re-compile a program.
 We only have to change the configuration.
-Furthermore, we can empower end-users to change the configuration.
+Furthermore, end-users can change the configuration.

 When an end-user re-configures and runs a program on their own, **everyone wins**.
-They accomplish their task, and you remain focused on the most important thing: writing programs.
+They accomplish their task, and you remain focused on the most important thing: writing *more* programs!

 When everyone wins, there is an exchange of high-fives between co-workers.
 We celebrate because we created something that